Lukas-Bohez/project-one/frontend/articles/2025-ai-job-losses.md

 ## The Rich Get Richer: AI's Class Warfare

 While workers lose everything, the wealthy elite are getting richer than ever.
-The AI revolution isn't creating a utopia—it's creating a new aristocracy.
+The AI revolution isn't creating a utopiait's creating a new aristocracy.

 **Wealth Distribution in AI Era:**
 - **Top 1%**: Own 89% of AI companies